Lucevar/mw-immersion-mods/articles/atmospherics.md

 # Sounds
 [**AURA**](https://www.nexusmods.com/morrowind/mods/48255) by tewlwolow
 A MWSE-based, highly customisable sound overhaul.
 Also includes some optional vanilla sound replacements.
+This mod probably has too many features for me to fully explain here (and it's still under active development!), but some highlights include new ambient sounds for the outdoors, interior weather sounds, and shipmasters and caravaners will now play an audio line when you use their travel services.
 **Compatibility:** MWSE-Lua only.

 [**Kirel's Interior Weather**](http://mw.modhistory.com/download-90-3021) by Kirel
 An alternate interior weather sounds mod, if you use OpenMW or if, like me, you find AURA's interior weathers difficult to hear.
-It definitely reduces the feeling that
+It definitely reduces the feeling that you're walking into a sterile bubble any time you transfer into an interior cell.
+You can hear the muted burble of rain on the roof or the low roar of an ashstorm raging outside.
 **Compatibility:** Should be compatible with both OpenMW and MWSE-lua.

 [**Heartthrum**](https://www.nexusmods.com/morrowind/mods/47178/) by OperatorJack and RedFurryDemon